 - In 2001's Christmas Carol: The Movie (!), Jacob Marley seems to come from a hitherto unknown part of England, judging from the weird accent he speaks with.
-Marley is voiced by Nicolas Cage (you heard me, Nicolas Cage), which might explain it.
+Marley is voiced by Nicolas Cage (yes, Nicolas Cage), which might explain it.

 - Olivia from The Great Mouse Detective has at least three different accents.